GitcrackerUK/Covid-Tracker/README.md

 Application for informational purpose with data related to Covid-19.
 It is react application created with create-react-app and styled with styled-components.

 #### To-do
+* consider implementation of library nivo
+* create list of details and data displayed in app
+* create in figma structure of the app
 * <s>creat app with create-react-app</s>
 * <s>create gcp app instance</s>
 * <s>add jsconfig with base folder src</s>